About the site

 and all the site source code is on GitHub.

 Between the Wayback Machine and my screenshots, I’ve put together a short visual history of what the site used to look like.
-Feast your eyes on my evolving skills in mediocre web design.
+Feast your eyes on my evolving skills in basic web design.

 2018–current: A bio on the homepage